Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 AI becomes the customer

 Marketing is at a turning point: AI will no longer just support purchase decisions – it will start making them.
 Algorithms will recommend products, compare prices, and choose brands on our behalf.
 Brands must convince not only humans but also machines.
 The purchase journey is no longer linear; it’s an ongoing dialogue between humans and AI.
-Future marketing will optimize not just visibility but understandability for AI logic: how does the brand appear through the lens of data?
+Future marketing will optimise not just visibility but understandability in the eyes of AI logic: how does the brand appear through the lens of data?
 Those who build trust both emotionally and algorithmically will win in this new era.

 Ida Virkki,